wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 ### Example 3: Add a SOAPEnvelope type object as a property to a message

-In this example, you add the SOAP envelope in a SOAP request as a property to a message.
+In this example, you'll add the SOAP envelope in a SOAP request as a property to a message.
 The Enrich mediator is useful in this scenario since adding the property directly using the [Property mediator]({{base_path}}/reference/mediators/property-mediator) results in the `SOAPEnvelope` object being created as an `OM` type object.
 The `OM` type object created cannot be converted back to a `SOAPEnvelope` object.

 ```xml
 <enrich>